translate/pootle/docs/server/fabric_commands.rst

 This command:

-- Alters some of the Fabric settings during runtime based on the parameters provided to this command
 - Calls the :ref:`bootstrap <fabric-commands#bootstrap>` command providing
   the specified branch, if any
 - Calls the :ref:`create_db <fabric-commands#create-db>` command